🩺 Affordable Private Healthcare

 What is bacterial vaginosis?

 Bacterial vaginosis (BV) is a common condition that affects women of reproductive age.
-It is caused by an overgrowth of bacteria in the vagina, leading to an imbalance in the natural bacterial flora.
+It is caused by an overgrowth of bacteria in the vagina, resulting in an imbalance of the natural bacterial flora.
 BV is not a sexually transmitted infection.
 In this article, we will discuss the symptoms, causes, and treatment of bacterial vaginosis.

 Symptoms